on orders of $85 or more

 Where did the Portuguese Raposo family come from?
 What is the Portuguese Raposo family crest and coat of arms?
+When did the Raposo family first arrive in the United States?
 Where did the various branches of the family go?
 What is the Raposo family history?The noble Portuguese surname Raposo is of nickname origin, as it is derived from a physical or personal characteristic of the original bearer.
 In this instance, the surname Raposo comes directly from the Portuguese word "Raposo," translated as "male fox" and in turn derived from the Portuguese "raboso" meaning "tail," with reference to the beautiful furry tail of that animal.

 Spelling variations of this family name include: Raposos, Raposa, Raposas, Rapoza, Rapozo and others.